-Gains and losses arising on retranslation are included in the income statement for the period, except for exchange differences on nonmonetary assets and liabilities, which are recognised directly in equity.
+Gains and losses arising on retranslation are included in the income statement for the period, except for exchange differences on non-monetary assets and liabilities, which are recognised directly in profit and loss.

 (iv) Retirement benefit cost

 The company operates a defined contribution pension scheme and pays contributions to an externally administered pension plan.
 The company has no further payment obligations once the contributions have been paid.
 The contributions are recognised as an employee benefit expense in the period in which they fall due.